-"Adventure is about inconvenience in that it reaffirms and reminds you of where you live.
-I can tell you from experience that while mountain climbing may seem romantic, it’s also uncomfortable and scary.
-You’re cold, hot, and sore.
+"Architecture is about inconvenience in that it reaffirms and reminds you of where you live.
+I can tell you from experience that, while mountain climbing may seem romantic, it’s also uncomfortable and scary.
+You’re cold, hot and sore.
 Why would anyone do it, if they thought about it logically?
 But it’s about engaging life vigorously.
 So is all of my best work."

 Filter archive by